salesforce/einstein-platform/documentation/cookbook/about.md

    - Blog post: [Bring Your Own Large Language Model in Einstein 1 Studio](https://developer.salesforce.com/blogs/2024/03/bring-your-own-large-language-model-in-einstein-1-studio)
    - Help content: [Bring Your Own Large Language Model](https://help.salesforce.com/s/articleView?id=sf.c360_a_ai_foundation_models.htm)

-You can now use your LLM from anywhere that can access generative models from Einstein Studio.
+You can now use your LLM from anywhere that can access generative models from AI Models.

 ### FAQs